 We derive a significant portion of our revenues from key solar distributors, electrical equipment wholesalers and large installers in the U.S. and worldwide.
-In fiscal 2016, three of our customers (two distributors and one large installer) represented 32.5% of our revenues.
+In fiscal 2015 and 2016 three of our customers represented 39.0% and 32.5% of our revenues, respectively.
+For the six months ended December 31, 2016, three of our customers (two distributors and one large installer) represented 28.4% of our revenues.
+Out of these three customers, Consolidated Electrical Distributors Inc. (CED), a leading electric-equipment wholesaler in the U.S., was our largest customer and accounted for 11.2% of our revenues.
 We fill orders primarily as they are received and as such, do not have significant backlog.